Renzenberger, Inc.

 Renzenberger, Inc. (United States, est. 1983), is a company that provides transportation services for the rail industry.
-It has over 1,800 vehicles operating in 34 states.
-Renzenberger drivers are required to transport railroad workers to and from the trains (i.e. BNSF_Railway freight trains).
+It has over 1,800 vehicles operating in around 34 states.
+Renzenberger drivers are required to transport railroad workers to and from the trains (i.e. BNSF Railway freight trains).
 The railroad workers are the train's engineer, and conductor, that are called a "crew," because both are needed to drive a train.
 When a crew goes off-duty, the train is stopped at the nearest road crossing, and a crew is brought to relieve them, then the off-duty crew is taken to an assigned hotel, or railway yard.

 On November 19, 2013, Renzenberger announced a merger with Hallcon.
 Hallcon appears to be the administrative head, as the renzenberger.com website redirects there.